TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/ClassIcon.md

 ```lua
 function ClassIcon(Scope: Scope): (props: ClassIconProperties) -> ImageLabel
 ```
-Initializes the ClassIcon component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is an image of a given ClassName from the user's installed Studio icon set.

 ## Default Syntax